 HTTP has a feature called basic authentication.
 It works as follows.

-When you visit a specific page or site that requires authentication, you'll see an authorization window.
-The window is rendered by the browser and requires you to enter a name and password.
-I haven't seen any ways to influence the design of this window.
+Imagine you visit a specific page or site that requires authentication.
+You'll see an authorization window.
+The browser renders this window and requires you to enter a name and password.

 As a result, the browser renders this form when it encounters a 401 error.
-It works very simply: either you send the correct header (correct data), or you get a 401 error.
-No magic, no ways to get around it.
+It works simply: either you send the correct data or get a 401 error.
+No magic, no way to get around it.

 Let's see what data is required for such an interaction: